The complications of acute bacterial meningitis can be remembered using the mnemonic:

 Knowledge of these anatomical variants is important to avoid confusion with pathology and to prevent inadvertent injury during surgery.

-A useful mnemonic for remembering the differential for pituitary region masses is:
+A useful mnemonic for remembering the differentials for pituitary region masses is:

 S: sarcoid, sellar tumour (pituitary adenoma)